Cavalier King Charles Spaniel: Health

 A 2022 UK study of veterinary data found a life expectancy of 10.45 years compared to 11.82 for crossbreeds.
 A 2024 UK study found a life expectancy of 11.8 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

 A 2018 Japanese study of pet cemetery data found a life expectancy of 13.1 years compared to 15.1 for crossbreeds and 13.7 overall.
 A 2024 Italian study found a life expectancy of 10 years for the breed compared to 10 years overall.
 A 2005 Swedish study of insurance records found 48% of Cavalier King Charles Spaniels died by the age of 10, higher than the overall rate at 35% of dogs dying by the age of 10.

-Cavaliers can notably be prone to mitral valve disease, which leads to heart failure.
+Cavaliers can be prone to mitral valve disease, which leads to heart failure.
 This appears in many Cavaliers at some point in their lives and is the most common cause of death.
 Some serious genetic health problems, including early-onset mitral valve disease (MVD), the potentially severely painful syringomyelia (SM), hip dysplasia, luxating patellas, and certain vision and hearing disorders are health problems for this breed.
-As today's Cavaliers all descend from only six dogs, any inheritable disease present in at least one of the original founding dogs can be passed on to a significant proportion of future generations.
+As today's Cavaliers all descend from a small number of dogs, as well as the genetic bottleneck arising from World War Two, any inheritable disease present in at least one of the original founding dogs can be passed on to a significant proportion of future generations.
 This is known as the founder effect and is the likely cause of the prevalence of MVD in the breed.
 Additionally, bad breeding increases the chance that a Cavalier will develop MVD, so it is important to find a responsible breeder who uses dogs with healthy hearts.
 The health problems shared with this breed include mitral valve disease, luxating patella, and hereditary eye issues such as cataracts and retinal dysplasia.
 Cavaliers are also affected by ear problems, a common health problem among spaniels of various types, and they can have such other general conditions as hip dysplasia, which are common across many types of dog breeds.

 In 2022, the Oslo District Court banned the breeding of Cavalier King Charles spaniels in Norway due to their propensity for developing health problems.
 In its verdict the court judged that no dog of this breed could be considered healthy, therefore using them for breeding would be a violation of Norway's Animal Welfare Act.